Updated: Aug 12

 As the local town's main street was closed off to vehicles, the event organisers had arranged a number of 'Park and Ride' facilities, which (for those who don't know) means you park your car in a designated area, away from the event, and a bus ferries everyone backwards and forwards to the main event.
+This is a bit like street photography, except most of the participants are willing subjects.

 The main street that was closed off seemed a lot longer on the day and I had thought it was about a mile long, but I've just checked on a map and it was about one third of a mile (or about half a kilometre).
 I think that fact that I must have walked up and down it at least ten times, made it seem a lot longer than it was.
 Either that or these legs aren't as reliable as they once were!